+Q4 on the unit for sr-ProhibitTimer of the SR configuration, 10 companies support shortest periodicity of SR periodicities in the SR configuration, 11 companies support absolute time, 1 company propose to use the shortest periodicity of all the SR periodicities.
+Both absolute time and shortest periodicity works.
+If to use absolute time, then A.2 is not an issue.

+Proposal 7: discuss to use shortest periodicity of SR periodicities in the SR configuration (10) or absolute time as unit for sr-ProhibitTimer (11).

 Additional issue A.2 raised by Samsung in the email on whether non-active BWP is also taken into account if the answer to Q4 is yes.
 It seems to make more sense to consider all configured ones to avoid changing the timer when BWP is switched.

 Option 1: all configured PUCCH including non-active BWP